When ordering seafood during your next dining experience and Crab is spelled with a 'K', ask why. Here are some other questions to ask.

-What kind of fish is this anyway?
+What kind of phish is this anyway?

 I was born near the Atlantic in Northeast Florida and now live in The Tampa Bay area.
 Hillsborough County that is.